Invader alert! Help us stop the Spiny Waterflea!

 The clumps will appear like clear or slightly greenish gelatinous masses.

-The fleas, individual or en masse, can cling to fishing line, anchor ropes, or the bottoms of boats and canoes.
+The fleas, individual or en masse, can cling to fishing line, anchor ropes, or the bottoms of boats and canoes and can also hide in standing water in livewells and bilges.

 Spiny Waterfleas are not harmful to humans or pets, do not carry disease, and do not affect lake water quality for swimming.